oplS17projects/Magic_Mirror/README.md

 The final product will be the magic mirror itself which can be customized as an end user sees fit.

 ### Evaluation of Results
 The working mirror will be the ultimate test of our success.
+Smaller tests were done on a laptop screen to test out the layout.

 ## Architecture Diagram
 ![FP4 Diagram](https://github.com/oplS17projects/Magic_Mirror/blob/master/fp4-diagram-v2.png "FP4 Diagram")